 Balance Due: 90 days prior to climb date

-• All shared equipment such as tents, stoves, ropes, etc.
+• All shared group equipment, such as tents, stoves, climbing ropes and hardware, first aid, etc.

-• Transportation from Seattle to the Paradise parking area trailhead
+• Transportation to the orientation and equipment check location or the Paradise parking area trailhead

-• National Park entrance fee ($15 per vehicle)
+• Mount Rainier National Park entrance fee ($30/vehicle)

-• Accommodations prior to and after the climb
+• Accommodations prior to and following the climb

 • Ice Axe: A short ice axe no longer than 60 cm.